Knitting Pattern: Betty

 22” / 56 cm

-20” / 51 cm circumference — the finished measurement is intended to be 1-3” / 5-7.5 cm smaller than your head circumference.
-This hat is intended to be worn with negative ease.
+20” / 51 cm circumference — This hat is worn with negative ease and should be 1-3” / 2.5-7.5 cm smaller than your head circumference.
 8.5” / 21.5 cm in length.

-Brim: US9 (5.5 mm) 16” (40 cm) circular needles, or two sizes smaller than needles used for gauge
+Brim: US9 (5.5 mm) 16” / 40 cm circular needles, or two sizes smaller than needles used for gauge

-Body: US11 (5.5 mm) 16” (40 cm) circular needles, or the size required to obtain gauge
+Body: US11 (5.5 mm) 16” / 40 cm circular needles, or the size required to get gauge

 Crown: Same needle size as the body using preferred needles for a small circumference (magic loop or double-pointed needles)

-125 yds / 144 m bulky weight yarn
+130 yd / 119 m bulky weight yarn

 Knit Picks – Wool of the Andes Bulky